Feature

 Man City were defeated FA Cup finalists last season and a visit to League One Leyton Orient is not quite the simple task it might appear.

-Pep Guardiola’s side have lost 11 of their past 22 matches in all competitions – including a 5-1 defeat at Arsenal last time out – while Orient currently occupy a playoff spot in the third tier.
+Pep Guardiola’s side have lost 11 of their past 22 matches in all competitions – including a 5-1 defeat at Arsenal last Sunday – while Orient currently occupy a playoff spot in the third tier.

 The London side’s involvement in the FA Cup this season has been dramatic, twice winning on penalties and once through an extra-time winner that came after a 99th-minute equaliser from goalkeeper Josh Keeley.